 Working to Keep Starry Contained - A Short History

-Currently Starry Stonewort is contained to the northwest corner of Steamboat Bay and the Leech Lake Association is working in partnership with the Leech Lake Band of Ojibwe, Cass County AIS Program, Andersons Cove Resort, Minnesota Island Community, and Minnesota DNR in attempts to keep it cornered there.
-In 2021 the Leech Lake Band of Ojibwe contracted a company from Wisconsin to perform Diver Assisted Suction Harvesting (DASH) to remove Starry Stonewort and its reproductive star shaped structures called bulbils from inside and just outside Anderson’s Cove Harbor.
+Currently Starry Stonewort is contained to the northwest corner of Steamboat Bay and the Leech Lake Association is working in partnership with the Leech Lake Band of Ojibwe (LLBO), Cass County AIS Program, Anderson's Cove Resort, Minnesota Island Community, and Minnesota DNR in attempts to keep it cornered there.
+In 2021 the Leech Lake Band of Ojibwe contracted a company from Wisconsin to perform Diver Assisted Suction Harvesting (DASH) to remove Starry stonewort and its reproductive star shaped structures called bulbils from inside and just outside Anderson’s Cove Harbor.
 The Cass County AIS staff assisted in implementing the project.
 The project treated several acres and removed a significant amount of the Stonewort but left many reproductive bulbils in the lake bottom.
-In 2022 The Minnesota DNR funded removal by hand pulling it in Andersons Cove to limit the potential for its spread around Leech Lake and around 20,000lbs were removed.
-The Leech Lake Band of Ojibwe performed DASH removal of Starry Stonewort with their newly purchased unit and coordinated hand pulling efforts in Steamboat Bay.
+In 2022 The Minnesota DNR funded removal by hand pulling it in Anderson's Cove to limit the potential for its spread around Leech Lake and around 20,000 lbs were removed.
+The Leech Lake Band of Ojibwe performed DASH removal of Starry stonewort with their newly purchased unit and coordinated hand pulling efforts in Steamboat Bay.

-In 2023 DASH was used to knock back the Starry Stonewort in Andersons Cove to limit the potential spread around Leech Lake and nearly 18,000 pounds were removed.
-These efforts were funded by the Leech Lake Association, the Cass County AIS program, a MN DNR grant, and donations from Andersons Cove Harbor and Minnesota Island residents.
-The Leech Lake Band of Ojibwe continued their research into Starry Stonewort’s impacts on native plant growth, primarily wild rice, in Steamboat Bay.
-The Leech Lake Band of Ojibwe also surveyed 100 sites spread across Leech Lake as part of their partnership with MN DNR in an LCCMR funded native stonewort and chara study; no Starry Stonewort was found at any of the sites surveyed.
-The Leech Lake Association and the Cass County AIS program surveyed resort accesses and harbors around Leech Lake and identified only a very small patch of SSW in the Hiawatha Beach Harbor.
+In 2023 DASH was used to knock back the Starry Stonewort in Anderson's Cove to limit the potential spread around Leech Lake.
+These efforts were funded by the Leech Lake Association, the Cass County AIS program, a MN DNR grant, and donations from Anderson's Cove Harbor and Minnesota Island residents.
+The Leech Lake Band of Ojibwe continued their research into Starry stonewort’s impacts on native plant growth, primarily wild rice, in Steamboat Bay.
+The Leech Lake Band of Ojibwe also surveyed 100 sites spread across Leech Lake as part of their partnership with MN DNR in an LCCMR-funded native stonewort and chara study; no Starry stonewort was found at any of the sites surveyed.
+The Leech Lake Association and the Cass County AIS program surveyed resort accesses and harbors around Leech Lake and identified smaller patches of SSW in the Hiawatha Beach Harbor.

-For 2024 the Leech Lake Association and Cass County AIS program in consultation with MN DNR and the Leech Lake Band of Ojibwe are planning additional DASH or hand removal work in Andersons Cove to limit the potential spread of Starry Stonewort to new sites in Leech Lake or elsewhere through transient boat traffic.
-The Cass County AIS program is obtaining quotes for SCUBA hand pulling in Hiawatha Beach Harbor.
-These partners are each applying to multiple programs for additional grant funding for control and research projects including applications to the MN DNR, Minnesota Aquatic Invasive Species Research Center, and the US Forest Service.
-The Leech Lake Association will be seeking donations from individuals and businesses in the Leech Lake to help pay for this work.
+For 2024 the Leech Lake Association and Cass County AIS program in consultation with MN DNR and the Leech Lake Band of Ojibwe conducted additional DASH or hand-removal work in Anderson's Cove to limit the potential spread of Starry stonewort to new sites in Leech Lake or elsewhere through transient boat traffic.
+The Cass County AIS program also obtained quotes for SCUBA hand pulling in Hiawatha Beach Harbor.
+Most recent SSW removal efforts in the harbor have involved state, county, and private sources providing $26,946 for Aquatic Plant Management, Inc. to perform DASH removal in 2023 and 2024.
+Cass Soil and Water Conservation District has been the largest donor through its Aquatic Invasive Species Partnership program, but local citizens groups, owners Ann and Chris Anderson, the Leech Lake Association and others have also contributed generously to this work.
+Approximately 230 cubic feet or 5,000 pounds of SSW were removed from the harbor in each of the last two years.

 New Techniques to be Explored